TheMedina/blog.masterthe.cloud-terraform/README.md

 The code in this repositiory should allow you to seamlessly integrate an AWS CodePipline workflow with an AWS CodeBuild project.

 The goals of this project are as follows:
-- Deploy the neccessary infrastrcutre to create a AWS CI/CD pipeline
+- Deploy the neccessary infrastrcutre to create an AWS CI/CD pipeline
 - Deploy the infrastructure leveraging industry standard IaC (Terraform)
-- Have the infrascture configured leveraging best practices
+- Have the infrascture configured leveraging best practices (Both AWS and Terraform)
 - Facilate an automatic AWS CodeBuild project when a commit is detected into a designated branch

 ## Architecture Diagram